What is a packager?

 The problem with packager pay for freelancers is how the packager bids for the work from the publisher.
 Most editors and proofreaders (editors from now on) calculate what to charge by calculating the number of pages in the project.
 Even if we charge by the hour, this is still the base method of calculation because we calculate that we can edit x pages an hour and thus need to charge $y per hour.
 Many editors fail to understand that the page is the single most important item determining what to charge.

 (This raises another issue: Too many editors do not charge realistically.
 They do not know what their required effective hourly rate is, which is a number that every freelancer needs to know regardless of whether they charge by the page, the hour, the character, the project, or something else.
-To learn how to calculate your required effective hourly rate and what to charge, see my 5-part series Business of Editing: What to Charge.)
+To learn how to calculate your required effective hourly rate and what to charge, see my 5-part series Smarter editing for profit.

 If you ask freelancers, they often will say that packagers pay too low and they are difficult to make profitable.
 I agree that for the level of skill and the service they want, packagers pay too low, but it is still possible to make a profit (depending on what your required effective hourly rate is).
 The key is smarter editing.